SolraBizna/ars-emu/README.md

 ## SimpleConfig

 The files in the `asm/` directory belong to the SimpleConfig ROM.
 SimpleConfig is in the public domain.
 It is designed to be directly embeddable in other ROMs, allowing games to provide a built-in way to configure the emulator.
-Detailed documentation on how to do so will come in the next commit.
+Detailed documentation on how to do so will come <del>in the next commit</del> when I am certain nothing about that aspect of the "hardware" will change.

 ## GNU Unifont